JakubSzwajka/JakubSzwajka.github.io/_posts/2021-3-28-Todoist-Console-Client.md

 Too many open tabs in browser -> Let's close todoist -> don't look at tasks -> don't do tasks😒.

 First think that came to my mind was a little widget on desktop but let's be honest..
 I would close it too.
 So where I spend most of my time working?
 VS code and console!
 The choice was simple.
-Almost as quick as checking ``git status`` i can type ``todoist`` and look at my tasks 🎉.
+Almost as quick as checking ``git status`` I can type ``todoist`` and look at my tasks 🎉.

 ## Take a look!